SysMednet/SNUG/README.md

 `-h`: Get help with the commands.
 `-n`: Background network file.
 `-w`: Sample weight file (i.e., the output file from step 1-1).
-`-s`: Path of folder that contains SIN files (i.e., the output file from step 1-4).
+`-s`: Path to the folder containing SIN files (i.e., the output file from step 1-4).
-`-hc`: Path of folder that contains hcSIN files.
+`-hc`: Path to the folder containing hcSIN files.

 ### Step 3: individual signature (IS) selection